open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 }
 ```

-Or we may compute the number of trailing zeros instead, for example:
+Or we may compute the number of trailing zeros instead, for example
+(not using special instructions):

 ```golang
 import (